Homonoia (mythology): Mythology

 Homonoia was believed to be the daughter of Soter, the saviour daimon, and Praxidike, the goddess of judicial punishment and vengeance.
-Her siblings were Arete (a goddess personifying virtue) and Ktesios, minor god of household.
+Her siblings were Arete (a goddess personifying virtue) and Ktesios, a minor god of household.
 Arete and Homonoia were referred to as the Praxidikai, taking this name after their mother.
-As such Homonoia was probably closely identified with the Theban Goddess-Queen Harmonia.Praxidike (Exacter of Justice): A deity whose head alone is venerated.
+As such, Homonoia was probably closely identified with the Theban Goddess-Queen Harmonia.Praxidike (Exacter of Justice): A deity whose head alone is venerated.
 Mnaseas in his treatise On Europe says that Soter (Saviour) and his sister Praxidike (Exacter of Justice) had a son Ctesius (Household) and daughters Homonoia (Concord) and Arete (Virtue), who were called Praxidikai (Exacters of Penalties) after their mother.